-ACS Award in the Chemistry of Materials
+ACS Award In The Chemistry Of Materials

-"When you work at a company you have to focus," Langer says.
-"I've enjoyed coming up with different ideas on all kind of things and then watching them spin out."
-He also enjoys teaching and training future generations of scientists.
-Indeed, more than 150 students who graduated from his MIT labs are now themselves teaching and researching at institutions around the world.
+Among MOFs' most tantalizing abilities is storing lots of carbon dioxide, methane, hydrogen, and other gas molecules without having to apply high pressures or cool down the gases.
+"I tell students it's like bees congregating on a honeycomb," Yaghi says.

-Langer, 58, says he is eager to move more of his ideas out of the lab and into the clinic where they can begin to help people in need.
-He also looks forward to sending more young scientists out into the world.
-"The chemical aspects of biomedical engineering are incredibly important and will only get more so," he says.
+Yaghi, one of 13 brothers and sisters, moved to America from Jordan when he was 15 years old to pursue an education.
+When he was applying for graduate school, he was captivated by a spherical metal oxide structure made by Walter G. Klemperer of the University of Illinois, Urbana-Champaign, which he saw in UI's graduate school catalog.
+Under Klemperer's tutelage, Yaghi earned a Ph.D. in 1990.
+After a two-year postdoctoral stint at Harvard University in Richard Holm's inorganic chemistry laboratory, Yaghi was a chemistry faculty member at Arizona State and then the University of Michigan, each time for seven years, before landing in 2005 at his present venue at UCLA.
+Among his previous awards is ACS's Solid-State Chemistry Award (1988).

-The award address will be presented before the Division of Polymer Chemistry.—Michael McCoy
+Yaghi will present the award address before the Division of Inorganic Chemistry.

 Join the conversation